Vertexwahn/FlatlandRT/README.md

   --config=ubuntu20_04_x64
 ```

-CLion 2019.3.6 together with the  Bazel 2020.07.13.0.2 Plugin was tested successfully.

-#### Ubuntu 18 and LLVM
+#### Ubuntu 20 and LLVM

 Bazel supports different toolchains.
-Usually gcc is used when using Ubuntu 18.
+Usually gcc is used a C++ default compiler when using Ubuntu 20.
 But you can also easily use LLVM to compile Flatland.

     # Build with LLVM
     bazel build --config=ubuntu20_04_x64_llvm --crosstool_top=@llvm_toolchain//:toolchain //...